1999 Fed Cup: World Group II play-offs

 The four losing teams from World Group II (Australia, Belarus, Japan and Netherlands) were divided into two pools of four with qualifiers from Zonal Group I. Two teams qualified from Europe/Africa Zone (Romania and Slovenia), one team from the Asia/Oceania Zone (Chinese Taipei), and one team from the Americas Zone (Argentina).

-The two top teams from each pool played-off against each, with the winner promoted to 2000 World Group.
+The two top teams from each pool played-off against each other, with the winner promoted to 2000 World Group.
 All other teams were relegated to Zonal Competition in 2000.